An invisible illness, husband’s perspective…

 Anxiety involves extreme feelings of fear and worry.
 We know that the physical symptoms might include a racing heart, rapid breathing, and sweating but coming to terms with chronic, life-changing illnesses can give you more psychological symptoms.

-Persistent worry and loss of confidence which makes decision-making difficult, and can lead to withdrawal and avoidance of people and places.
+Persistent worry and loss of confidence make decision-making difficult and can lead to withdrawal and avoidance of people and places.